PHISHING INDEX

 The purpose in this case is to spread this scam attempt to as many contacts as possible.. in this way we become "accomplices" of the cybercriminal by spreading the "promotion" to our contacts.

 To conclude, we always urge you to be wary of any message that asks you to enter confidential data, even if there are prizes or discount vouchers up for grabs, and avoid clicking on suspicious links which could lead to a counterfeit site, difficult to distinguish from the original one.
-This way, in fact, your most valuable data are put into the hands of cyber crooks who can use them for malicious purposes.
+This way, in fact, your most valuable data is put into the hands of cyber crooks who can use it for malicious purposes.

-January 09, 2024 ==> Phishing Aruba - Fattura non pagata (Unpaid invoice)
+9 January 2024 ==> Phishing Aruba - Fattura non pagata (Unpaid invoice)

-SUBJECT: <Fattura non pagata 09/01/2024> (Unpaid invoice 09/01/2024)
+(Unpaid invoice 09/01/2024)

-Phishing attempts, pretending to be communications from the Aruba brand, continue this month.
+Phishing attempts, pretending to be communications from the

 It then invites the user to log in to renew services, via the following link: